 But being an introvert doesn't mean that you're antisocial or unfriendly.
 Often introverts just need some along time every now and again to recharge, whereas extroverts tend to need this less.

-If you identify as an introvert some or all of the time, you may feel worried about freshers or university life in general.
-Here are some interesting blogs, articles and tips to get you through.
+If you identify as an introvert some or all of the time, you may feel worried about Fresher's or university life in general.
+Here are some interesting blogs, articles and tips that you might relate to.